-Positive and negative behaviours are recorded throughout the day on 'patmyback', this is accessible online by parents/carers.
-'Patmyback' allows parents/carers to have an overview on how their child's school day has been allowing for discussions and encouragement (appendix E).
-Students earn 'patmyback' points for positive behaviours linked to the core values of LIFE; Learning, Indepeance, Friendships and Emotions.
+Positive and negative behaviours are recorded throughout the day on 'Carrot Rewards', this is accessible online by parents/carers.
+'Carrot Rewards' allows parents/carers to have an overview on how their child's school day has been allowing for discussions and encouragement (appendix E).
+Students earn 'Carrot Rewards' points for positive behaviours linked to the core values of LIFE; Learning, Independence, Friendships and Emotions.
 Students are able to decide whether they wish to spend their points on smaller rewards e.g. £5 voucher or can choose to save their points in order to request a larger reward e.g. cinema trip.
-Students are not able to earn points for poor behaviour choices in any session.
-Student behaviour and attendance in lessons is logged by classes on the lesson attendance tracker in order to detect patterns of behaviour and allow staff to implement appropriate interventions.
+Student behaviour and attendance in lessons is logged by classes on Carrot Rewards in order to detect patterns of behaviour and allow staff to implement appropriate interventions.